-The advisory referendum on the United Kingdom's EU membership, was attended by over 33.5 million people, a turnout of 72.2% up from 66.4% at last year's general election.
-17.41 million people supported Brexit and 16.14 million opposed it - which means that 51.9% of the voters (vs. 48.1%) rejected EU membership.
-The four regions making up the United Kingdom voted as follows: in England, representing 84% of Britain's population, as well as in Wales, the majority chose to leave (53.4 and 52.5% of the votes); while in Scotland and Northern Ireland 62.0% and 55.8% of the voters chose to stay in the European integration.
-The turnout rates of the above-mentioned regions were 73.0%, 71.7%, 67.2%, and 62.7%, respectively (BBC 2016).
+The advisory referendum on the United Kingdom's EU membership, which took place on 23rd June 2016, was attended by over 33.5 million people, a turnout of 72.2% up from 66.4% at last year's general election.
+17.41 people million supported Brexit and 16.14 million opposed it - which means that 51.9% of the voters (vs. 48.1%) refused EU membership.
+The four regions making up the United Kingdom voted as follows: in England, representing 84% of Britain's population, as well as in Wales, the majority chose to leave (53.4 and 52.5% of the votes); while in Scotland and Northern Ireland 62% and 55.8% of the voters chose to stay in the European integration.
+Turnout rates of the above mentioned regions were 73.0%, 71.7%, 67.2%, and 62.7% respectively (BBC 2016).

-Although the referendum had only advisory status (i.e. it is not legally binding), its result is taken most seriously by national authorities and institutions both in the UK and abroad - and all act accordingly.
-Therefore, a second vote is highly unlikely, just like in Scotland (and Northern Ireland), who would prefer to somehow keep their EU membership if Britain leaves.
-Since several member states worry about secessionist trends (e.g. Spain), they are not likely to encourage or agree to the precedent of a swift accession of successor states to the EU in case the United Kingdom disintegrates.
+Although the referendum had only advisory status (i.e. not legally binding), its result is taken most seriously by national authorities and institutions both in the UK and abroad - and all act accordingly.
+Therefore a second vote is highly unlikely, just like Scotland (or Northern Ireland) keeping their EU membership somehow if Britain leaves.
+Since several member states worry about secessionist trends (e.g. Spain), they are not likely to encourage or agree to the precedent of swift accession of successor states to the EU in case the United Kingdom disintegrates.

 As for the structure of votes cast - that is, who voted yes and who voted no - the only credible source is that of geographical data.
-The reason is that no public service broadcaster (e.g. BBC, ITV, SKY) carried out a comprehensive exit poll (a poll of voters taken immediately after they have exited the polling stations) - even though this is a common practice after general elections.
-Therefore, exit polls commissioned by private entities (e.g. banks) are not representative, and assumptions based on them lack professional reliability, as do conclusions drawn from these non-representative exit polls (pl.
-McGill 2016) and published on social and mass media sites as if rural, elderly, and relatively less qualified voters were to blame for Brexit.
+The reason is that no public service broadcaster (e.g. BBC, ITV, SKY) carried out a comprehensive exit poll (a poll of voters taken immediately after they have exited the polling stations) - although this is common practice after general elections.
+Therefore, exit polls commissioned by private entities (e.g. banks) are not representative, and assumptions based on them lack professional credibility.
+And so do conclusions drawn on these non-representative exit polls (pl.
+McGill 2016) and published on social and mass media sites as if rural, elderly and relatively less qualified voters were to blame for Brexit.

-However, we can draw at least two conclusions based on the geographical data.
-The first, that in London and in more prosperous, larger cities such as Liverpool, Manchester, Edinburgh, Glasgow, Belfast, and in some education/research centres profiting from their international character (Oxford, Cambridge) as well as in nearby areas, the majority of voters stood by Remain.
-Nevertheless, urbanism in itself was no guarantee for backing integration - in regions hit by deindustrialisation (Birmingham, Sheffield), results were the opposite.
+However, we can draw at least two conclusions based on geographical data.
+The first one: in London and better off, bigger cities like Liverpool, Manchester, Edinburgh, Glasgow, Belfast and in some education/research centres profiting from their international character (Oxford, Cambridge) as well as in nearby areas, the majority of voters stood by Remain.
+Nevertheless, urbanism in itself was no guarantee for backing the integration - in regions hit by deindustrialization (Birmingham, Sheffield), results were opposite.

-The reason: no exit polls were carried out after a referendum held on a similar question 41 years earlier; therefore, there was no baseline against which to measure how people had voted this time.
-Without that, it would have been a hard and expensive task to define a polling station sample representing the entire country.
+1 The reason: no exit polls were carried out after a referendum held on a similar question 41 years earlier; therefore there was no baseline against which to measure how people have voted this time.
+Without that, it would have been a hard and expensive task to define a polling station sample representing the whole country.

-The second, that traditional opposition against the economic, political, and cultural dominance of England persists.
-Scotland's entire history is about this opposition, thus it came as no surprise that 62% of Scots preferred remaining part of the EU.
-In Northern Ireland, where 55.8% voted for Remain, this ratio was even higher in areas dominated by Catholics.
-In Wales, where 52% voted for Brexit, in some western regions where the majority of the population still knows and speaks Welsh, Remain voters outnumbered those opposing integration.
+The second one: traditional opposition against economic, political and cultural dominance of England persists.
+Scotland's entire history is about this opposition, so it was small wonder that 62% of Scots preferred remaining part of the EU.
+In Northern Ireland where 55.8% voted for Remain, this ratio was even higher in arias dominated by Catholics.
+In Wales, where 52% voted for Brexit, in some Western regions with majority of population still knowing and speaking the Welsh language, Remain voters outnumbered those opposing the integration.